lurkny/LinearAlg/README.md

 If you don't have OpenBLAS, on Linux change `-lopenblas` to `-lblas` while on macOS change `-lopenblas -llapack` to `-framework Accelerate`

-The "examples" directory contains a short example program that uses the Armadillo library.
+The "examples" directory contains a short example program that uses Armadillo.

-We recommended that compilation is done with optimisation enabled, in order to make best use of the extensive template meta-programming techniques employed in Armadillo.
+We recommend that compilation is done with optimisation enabled, in order to make best use of the extensive template meta-programming techniques employed in Armadillo.
 For GCC and Clang compilers use `-O2` or `-O3` to enable optimisation.